 I love New York – but will it sustain?

 It was a bit more than one hundred years ago when Ida Maria went to New York for the first time.
-I was thinking in many occations during our visit about how was the the city then and how is it operating now.
-I did think of the infrastructure of the city, the population and sustainability; now there are more than 8 million of persons living in New York, in the beginning of the 20th century there were already almost 4 million inhabitants.
+I was thinking in many occasions during our visit about how was the the city then and how is it operating now.
+I thought about the infrastructure of the city, the population and sustainability; now there are more than 8 million of persons living in New York, in the beginning of the 20th century there were already almost 4 million inhabitants.

 In addition of the inhabitants, there are more than 47 million tourists visiting New York every year – that´s a huge amount of people!
 As a tourist I would like to be a responsible consumer but now I found it quite difficult.